os2137/os2137/README.md

 - 👋 Hi, I’m @os2137 aka Onkar
-- 👀 I’m interested in R, Python,  Data Visaulization, Sustainability and Politics
+- 👀 I’m interested in R, Python,  Data Visaulization, Sustainability and Election and Opinion Data
 - 🌱 I’m currently learning  R and its equivaletns in Python
 - 💞️ I’m looking to collaborate on data wrangling, data visualization, and sustainability related topics
 - 📫 How to reach me: you can reach me @onkartweeets or at my email id:  os2137@caa.columbia.edu